 In all of this mysterious enigmatic illness, it is my close friend who is an emergency physician that finally says, “Have you been checked for Lyme disease?”

-After suffering with it for 34 years, taking steroid inhalers every day, I am literally cured.
-This confirms the suspicion that I have not one, but two chronic intracellular infections.
-The true meaning of serendipity; the antibiotics that kill the Lyme bacteria Borrelia also kill the group of bacteria implicated in asthma and IC.
+After suffering with it for 34 years, taking steroid inhalers every day, I am in remission.
+This supports the suspicion that I have not one, but two chronic intracellular infections.
+The true meaning of serendipity; the antibiotics that kill the Lyme bacteria Borrelia also kill the group of bacteria implicated in asthma and IC (Chlamydia pneumoniae, Mycoplasma pneumoniae and others).
 These are unique infections, infesting human cells and stealthily evading traditional testing methods and typical short courses of antibiotics.

-Being freed from fear, having a cure for asthma, and the empowerment of knowledge has kicked off a journey.
+Being free from fear, asthma, and sickness and empowered with knowledge has kicked off a journey.
 The first domino topples with what seems to be an isolated illness.
 Cascading through agony, now renewing hope and a true sense of purpose.
 This story is bigger than one sick mom.
-There are many different pathogens implicated in what we currently classify as inflammatory and autoimmune diseases.
+There are many different pathogens (bacteria, viruses, funghi, parasites) implicated in what we currently classify as inflammatory and autoimmune diseases.
 When we step back there are hundreds of thousands of potentially treatable patients.
 Instead of lead-vest fatigue and pain, a twinge of obligation punctuates each waking morning, but where do I begin?

 Intracell Research Group answers the question.
-Unsure of where the last domino ultimately falls, I can guarantee a few things: I will share this story and help as many people as possible, I will be light for all of the others crying in the dark, and I will gobble up as many maple syrup kisses as humanly possible.
+As a result of my journey I can guarantee a few things: I will share this story and help as many people as possible, I will be light for all of the others crying in the dark, and I will gobble up as many maple syrup kisses as humanly possible.
 While the exact progression of my illness might statistically be an “n of 1”, I am most certainly not alone, and neither are you.